CP1404/Practicals/prac_05/README.md

 > [!NOTE]
 > We do not expect you to complete the code review of someone else this week.
 > We expect that you will review another student's prac during next week.
-> This week, you will submit your request for prac 5.
-> Next week, you will submit your request for prac 6 and your review of someone's prac 5.

 1. On the GitHub website, click on the notifications icon at the top: which should have a dot on it if you've received your code review